b-open-io/wallet-toolbox/docs/client.md

 The current implementation ages deactivation notifications by 10 minutes with each retry.
 If a successful proof update confirms original proof data after 3 retries, the original is retained.

-In normal operation there should never be any work for this task to perform.
+In normal operation there should rarely be any work for this task to perform.
 The most common result is that there are no matching proven_txs records because generating new proven_txs records intentionally lags new block generation to minimize this disruption.